joshbegley/nyt-latest/README.md

 `The co-worker, who no longer works for Representative Tony Gonzales, shared screenshots of the text exchange with The New York Times.
 Mr. Gonzales accused his Republican primary challenger of being behind the revelation.`\
 https://nytimes.com/2026/02/18/us/politics/texas-gonzales-suicide-affair.html

-**Steph Curry to miss sixth straight game, but Warriors hope for Kristaps Porzingis' debut**\
+**Steph Curry to miss sixth straight game, but Warriors hope for Kristaps Porziņģis' debut**\
-`Kerr said Curry did not participate in Wednesday's practice and there is a chance that Curry may need another MRI.`\
+`Kerr said Curry did not participate in Wednesday's practice and might need another MRI.`\
 https://nytimes.com/athletic/7056633/2026/02/18/steph-curry-out-runners-knee-warriors-celtics/

 **What to Know About the Sierra Nevada Avalanche**\